Owen200402/FamilyMoneyTracker/README.md

 toolbars which enabled developer to use ORM to reduce the SQL queries sent to the server to increase browser's running speed.
 A longside with Python's performance test (Locust), its performance is ensured flawless when hundreds or thousands of people use it simultaneously.

-## Usage:

-_Note: It is designed mostly for front-end developers who wish to request for data from various API endpoints._

 ### URL:

 https://moneytracker-prod-9941b1d428c3.herokuapp.com/client